-NOT Ruamāhanga River and Waiohine River Confluence [99] Only a small amount of work is required in the area adjacent to the confluence.
-There are few problems to manage, however scheme members are concerned about their level of contribution vs the benefit received as a result.
-LOW TO MODERATE Stopbank [92] A small stopbank with a low protection level, the stopbank sits within the erosion study area and is within the current erosion management buffer strip.
-Channel alignment [93] The buffer strips are very narrow through this area.
+ISK EVEL DESCRIPTION пом Ruamāhanga River and Waiohine River Confluence [99] Only a small amount of work is required in the area adjacent to the confluence.
+There are few problems to manage, however scheme members are concerned about their level of contribution versus the benefit received as a result.
+LOW TO MODERATE Stopbank [92] A small stopbank with a low protection level, the stopbank sits within the erosion study area and is within the current erosion management buffer.
+Channel alignment [93] The buffers are very narrow through this area.
 Channel alignment [94] The design channel alignment in this location is difficult to maintain and it has been recommended that the design lines may need to be changed.
-Farm buildings [95] A number of farm structures sit within the erosion study area, they are currently on the edge of the design buffer, but it is a very thin strip of trees at this location.
-House [96] Several buildings and a house sit within the erosion study area, and very close to the edge of the design buffer for the river.
-The design buffer is very thin at this location.
-Taumata Lagoon [97] Taumata Lagoon is a known fish habitat site and sits within the modelled extent of the 1% AEP flood.
+Farm buildings [95] A number of farm structures sit within the erosion study area, they are currently on the edge of the buffer, but it is a very thin strip of trees at this location.
+House [96] Several buildings and a house sit within the erosion study area, and very close to the edge of the buffer for the river.
+The buffer is very thin at this location.
+Taumata Lagoon [97] Taumata Lagoon is a known fish habitat site and sits within the modelled 1% AEP extent.
 MODERATE Herrick stopbank [98] The Herrick stopbank is modelled as outflanked by the 1% AEP flood event from the Ruamähanga models.
 The stopbank is part of the Waiohine Flood Protection scheme.
-HIGH
+HBIH